 The Night Sky

-In the Spring, high in the sky, is Leo, the Lion with bright star Regulus.
+- High in the sky, is Leo, the Lion with bright star Regulus.
 If you look closely, Leo does look a bit like a lion with Regulus as its heart.
 The Lion’s head could also be described as a backwards question mark or possibly a coat hanger.
 And I’m not lion.

-Leo is followed by Corvus, the Crow, which looks more like a kite than a crow.
+- Leo is followed by Corvus, the Crow, which looks more like a kite than a crow.

-Then there is Virgo, the Maiden.
+- Then there is Virgo, the Maiden.
 Virgo doesn’t look much like a maiden.
 For me, it resembles a lopsided square with the bright star Spica or possibly a pan or dipper.

-Farther to the east is Boötes the Herdsman (pronounced bo-HO-teez).
+- Farther to the east is Boötes the Herdsman (pronounced bo-HO-teez).
 Look closely and Boötes might look something like a kite (although larger than Corvus) or an ice cream cone.

-Corona Borealis, the Northern Crown is next to Boötes.
+- Corona Borealis, the Northern Crown is next to Boötes.
 It might just be the smile from a young child as he/she is about to take a bite out of the ice cream cone.

-You can find the bright stars Arcturus (Boötes) and Spica (Virgo) by following the handle of the Big Dipper -> “Arc to Arcturus and Speed on to Spica.”
+- You can find the bright stars Arcturus (Boötes) and Spica (Virgo) by following the handle of the Big Dipper -> “Arc to Arcturus and Speed on to Spica.”

-Hercules is visible in the spring when looking south.
+Hercules is also visible in the spring when looking south.
 It is, however, upside down.
 Look for the Keystone of Hercules at its center, and its two legs – one bent and standing on the head of Draco the Dragon – the other kneeling down.

 The Deep Sky